 Baguette etiquette: How to eat baguette

 Good thing I’m not French because I’d be a sorry excuse for a French person.
-I’m a wannabe at best because the truth is that I never buy baguettes.
+I’m a wannabe at best because the truth is that I rarely buy baguettes.
 French people LOVE baguettes and the stereotype of French people with a baguette under their arm is 100% true.

 I’m happy to have sandwich bread if I’m in the mood for toast or a sandwich.
 I’ll happily eat some baguette at my in-laws’ or when they’re here, but I just don’t go out and procure fresh baguettes every day.
 My husband doesn’t really care either.
 The horror!
 I know!

 What we do love is some fresh pain de mie (for those sandwiches I mentioned) or a boule.
 There are so many varieties of French bread.